You have no items in your shopping cart.

-I like to start the right way with a shower gel that cleanses without being drying, and I am alternating between Mukti Bath & Shower Gel and Max Green Alchemy’s Skin Rescue Shower Gelee ($15 in the shop).
-I really love using the body scrub from Me & The Girls ($32/8oz in the shop), which is amazingly full of shea and cupuacu butters and avocado oil that it actually hydrates and nourishes whilst exfoliating.
+I like to start the right way with a shower gel that cleanses without being drying, and I am alternating between Arcona Paradise Within Body Wash ($28 in the shop) and Astara Aromatic Seaweed Body Wash ($22).
+I really love using the body scrub from Me & The Girls ($32), which is amazingly full of shea and cupuacu butters and avocado oil that it actually hydrates and nourishes whilst exfoliating.

 Once out of the shower, it’s straight on with the body lotion.
-I have just started testing a new one that I am already convinced will be a winner.
+I have recently tested a new one that I am already convinced will be a winner.
 It is CV Skinlabs Body Repair Lotion ($36).
-I will have a full review for you all after Thanksgiving.
-But for now I will say that it promises to help dry and irritated skin and it does just that.
+It promises to help dry and irritated skin and it does just that.
 I put it to the challenge on dry shins (my legs seem to be rebelling against entombment in knee-high winter boots) and a rare post-shaving rash.
 It did a stellar job on both with its “repair complex” of turmeric, mushroom and alpha-bisabolol (the active ingredient in chamomile).

 For neck and décolleté, I make a rare concession to using a serum with retinol a couple of times a week at night to help take down some sun damage.
-I alternate between Prana’s Reverse A ($48 in the shop) and Osmosis Replenish ($44 in the shop) – both are 2012 Five Best with retinol winners.
+I alternate between Prana’s Reverse A ($48 in the shop) and Osmosis Correct ($56) — both are 2013 Five Best with retinol winners.
 I have not done as good a job reversing signs of aging on neck as I have with my face, so lately I’ve been going for some heavy guns.
-I’ve mostly been using Chella’s Master Protocol 7 ($135 in the shop), which is a very good serum for firming and smoothing.
-I have also recently been experimenting with a brand that is new to me called Brad.
+I’ve mostly been using Chella’s Master Protocol 7 ($135), which is a very good serum for firming and smoothing.
+I have also recently been experimenting with a brand that is new to me called BRAD.

-To prevent my nails drying out and becoming ridged, I regularly oil them with Kahina’s Argan Oil ($82 in the shop), or a dab of Kahina ‘s Serum ($90 in the shop) or Sevani’s.
+To prevent my nails drying out and becoming ridged, I regularly oil them with Kahina’s Argan Oil ($65) or Sevani Serum Vitale Essential Nutrient Oil ($75 in the shop).
 I know that seems extravagant, but they only need a dab, the oils make a phenomenal difference and a refuse to ever have nail ridges.
-For hands, I use Biao’s Rejuvenating Night Crème ($25 in the shop), with its complex of honeysuckle flower, xanthium sibiricum fruit and cyperus rotundus root.
+For hands, I use Biao’s Rejuvenating Night Crème ($25), with its complex of honeysuckle flower, xanthium sibiricum fruit and cyperus rotundus root.
 I love the way my hands look soft and plump.